mgoddard/crdb-embeddings/README.md

 ## Refresh the cluster ID to row assignments

-This also takes a while, but is necessary after the model is rebuilt.
+This also takes a while, but is **necessary after the model is rebuilt**.
 If the search results don't make sense, it's likely you need to run this.

 ```